-Then I'd remembered that my son had a "how to draw" animals book.
-This is a great how-to-draw book with step-by-step instructions on how to draw animals, including an entire section on dinosaurs!
+Then I'd remembered that my son had a "how to draw" book, including an entire section on dinosaurs!
+This is a great how-to-draw book with step-by-step instructions on how to draw different things:

 Then I altered this "Jurassic Art" coloring page (see original source HERE) to use as a sign for the "Art Station", using the Jurassic Park font (you can download the Jurassic Park font for free HERE).

 |To purchase this sign, please visit my Etsy shop HERE|

 For the drawing pages, you can purchase this book, "I Can Draw..." by Terry Longhurst, HERE, and make photocopies.
 There is also a "I Can Draw Dinosaurs" book, by the same author, HERE.
 And here is what the step-by-step instructions look like:

 I was afraid that the activity wouldn't "draw" too much interest or that it might be too advanced for the 5 & 6 year olds, but I really wanted to have a drawing or coloring element during the party.
 And I really like the idea of kids being able to draw on the wall!
 I mean, how fun is that?

 |I used THIS green painters tape, to match the dino themed decor!|

 I was pleasantly surprised because this was one of the first stations that the kids stopped at and they seemed to love it!
 Here is some of their artwork: